 It's important for parents and caregivers to have open conversations with children about sexual activity.
 Did you know that in the U.S., 77% of teen pregnancies are unplanned?
 It's important that children know the facts.

-• Within the last decade, Tennessee has continued to see a decline in teen pregnancy and birth rates. however, Tennessee teen birth rate remains higher than the national average and disparities do exist.
+- Within the last decade, Tennessee has continued to see a decline in teen pregnancy and birth rates.
+However, Tennessee's teen birth rate remains higher than the national average, and disparities do exist.

-Tennessee ranks 10th highest out of 50 states with a state average of 23.7 per 1,000 females compared to the national average of 16.7.
+- Tennessee ranks 10th highest out of the 50 states for teen births.
+The TN state average is 23.7 per 1,000 females compared to the national average of 16.7.

 Statistics show children of teen mothers are more likely to have lower school achievement or to drop out of high school, encounter more health problems, be system-involved during their lifetime, become teen parents themselves, and experience unemployment in adulthood.